allenalmario/SeleniumPomFramework/README.md

 ### GitHub Actions
 - Go to Actions
-- Click on the ""
+- Click on "Selenium with Cucumber BDD and TestNG Test Automation Run"
 - Select Run workflow
 - Ensure branch is set to "main"
 - Click Run workflow